House of Cards season 6 review: Robin Wright should have taken over long ago

 Technically Literate: Original works of short fiction with unique perspectives on tech, exclusively on CNET.

-Discuss: House of Cards season 6 review: Robin Wright should have taken over long ago
+Discuss: House of Cards season 6: Robin Wright should have taken over sooner

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.